People often ask, "what is a content creator?" They're not exactly sure why they are so important for their company.

 Sometimes businesses have unrealistic expectations (mind blowing, I know) not only for their companies but for their customers as well.
-Although partly a joke, this isn't always a bad thing, however managing expectations is probably one of the biggest tasks a content creator can do.
+Jokes aside, this isn't always a bad thing.
+However, managing expectations is probably one of the biggest tasks a content creator can do.

 Feel free to test them out for yourself.
 They are all pretty self-explanatory and go check out their links to learn more about each one.